Elliott, Queensland: Education

 There are no government schools in Elliott.
 The nearest government primary school are Alloway State School in neighbouring Alloway to the north-west, Branyan Road State School to neighbouring Branyan to the north, Givelda State School in Givelda to the west.
-The nearest government secondary schools are Bundaberg State High School in Bundaberg Central and Isis District State High School in Childers to the south.
+The nearest government secondary schools are Bundaberg State High School in Bundaberg South and Isis District State High School in Childers to the south.